1 year ago

 Rural Rehabilitation Association for Afghanistan (RRAA)

-Years of Experience: A minimum of 3 years of relevant work experience.
+A minimum of 3 years of relevant work experience.

-Contract Duration: 6 months with possibility of extension
+6 months with possibility of extension

-Gender: Male/Female
+Male/Female

-Education: A Diploma in Psychology, Social or Humanitarian Sciences, a bachelor’s degree in psychology/clinical psychology is highly preferred.
+A Diploma in Psychology, Social or Humanitarian Sciences, a bachelor’s degree in psychology/clinical psychology is highly preferred.

-Close date: 2024-07-10
+2024-07-10

-About Rural Rehabilitation Association for Afghanistan (RRAA):
+About Rural Rehabilitation Association for Afghanistan (RRAA)

 About RRAA: